The Bigtime paranormal romance books feature sexy superheroes, evil ubervillains, and smart, sassy gals looking for love.

 I’ve gotten so many nice comments over the years about the Bigtime series, and I wanted fans of the series to have at least a few more stories.
 So that’s why I wrote A Karma Girl Christmas and Nightingale and e-published them.
 I hope everyone enjoys them.

-I don’t have any plans to do new print versions of the books at this time, but if there’s enough interest in the e-books, then I may do some more original, Bigtime e-books and e-stories in the future.
+If there’s enough interest in the e-books, then I may do some more original, Bigtime e-books and e-stories in the future.

-Right now, I’m pretty busy writing and promoting my Elemental Assassin urban fantasy series and Mythos Academy young adult urban fantasy series.
+Right now, I’m pretty busy writing my Elemental Assassin urban fantasy series and Mythos Academy young adult urban fantasy series.
 Those books/projects have to come first, but the e-book market is definitely something that I’m interested in doing more with.
 I just have to figure out a way to find the time in between my various projects.

 Question: Where are the Bigtime e-books available?
 How much do they cost?